-The resume.
-It’s an outline of your background, skills, accomplishments and anything else that gets you noticed by recruiters.
-It’s used to learn more about an applicant and ultimately determines if they will be a good fit for the role.
-Although updating your resume can seem daunting, don’t be intimidated!
-Here are a few tips to help you tell your story and showcase your exceptional talents.
+Creating a resume can be a daunting task.
+It is an outline of your background, skills, and accomplishments and anything else that can get you noticed by recruiters.
+It also serves as your first impression to a potential employer.
+Considering all of this, it can be easy to get overwhelmed, but don’t be intimidated!
+Here are a few tips to help you tell your story and showcase your talents.

-Yes, it is important to explain why you’re the perfect fit for a position, but you don’t need a thorough career history.
-Think of it as a way to list your relevant experience so the recruiter pictures you in the role you’re applying for.
+While it is important to explain why you are the perfect fit for a position, you do not need to provide a thorough career history.
+You only need to list your relevant experience so the recruiter can picture you in the role that you are applying for.
 It can be one of the most important sections of your resume because it represents you and your achievements.
-Each bullet point should be targeted and explain three key components of your expertise:
+Each point should be succinct and explain your expertise.
+Consider including these main points:

 - What you did in the position